浣溪沙. 游蕲水清泉寺 A visit to the Clear Stream Temple

 A visit to the Clear Stream Temple

-- to the tune “The Washing Stream“
+- to the tune “The Washing Sandstream“

-Written by: Su Shi ( 1082)
+Chinese original by: Su Shi

-English trans. by: Julia Min (2022)
+English Version by: Julia Min

-A sand path winds into the pine trees, mud free.
+A sand path winds into the pine trees, mud-free.

-Look here, back to west flowing the Orchid Stream!
+Look here, westward flows the Orchid Stream!

 Notes:

-1. cuckoos’ melodies: implying a traveller’s homesickness in Chinese culture;
+1. ‘cuckoos’ melodies: implying a traveller’s homesickness in Chinese culture;

 Appreciation: